- Persistent maladaptive emotional or behavioral reaction within several months of an identifiable stressful event or change in a person’s life

 - Patient may have depressed mood, anxiety, or maladaptive behaviors, but does not have a cluster of symptoms that meet criteria for another mental disorder.

-- The stressor may be a single event (e.g., a termination of a romantic relationship, diagnosis with a disabling or life-threatening medical condition), or there may be multiple stressors (e.g., marked business difficulties and marital problems).
+- The stressor may be a single event (e.g., termination of a romantic relationship, diagnosis with a disabling or life-threatening medical condition), or there may be multiple stressors (e.g., marked business difficulties and marital problems).

 - Stressors may be recurrent (e.g., seasonal business crises, unfulfilling sexual relationships, recurrent hospitalizations for a medical illness) or continuous (e.g., a persistent painful illness with increasing disability, living in a crime-ridden neighborhood).